 Still, it pays to compare rates among different credit unions to ensure that you receive the best rates possible.
 Request a no-obligation quote, and based on your credit score, a representative can determine the interest rate you’re eligible for.
 Comparison shopping also works to your advantage if you’re opening a savings account or a certificate of deposit.
 Some credit unions will even offer interest rate matching services on deposit or loan services — so don’t be afraid to ask!

 4. Does the credit union offer any perks?

 The best credit unions will offer a few incentives.
 This might include free overdraft protection, free checking, free financial workshops and discounts on entertainment.
 Some credit unions even allow payment holidays.
-For example, Chartway Federal Credit Union allows its members to skip their auto loan payments during the month of December and up to three times throughout their auto loan terms.

 5. Does the credit union have online account management?